Start a K to 12 Homeschool Academy

 After spending two decades in the college classroom, Dr. Dunne was increasingly concerned with the burgeoning rates of anxiety, depression, and atheism in the next generation.
 She envisioned an academic model that would counter the common struggles in American higher education: crippling student loan debt, sweeping secularization, and ineffective educational methodology.

 In 2020, Dr. Dunne saw the opportunity for simultaneously launching a Christian university and a PK to 12 school that would equip the next generation with biblical literacy, relational resilience, and academic success.
 Awaken Academy and Chula Vista Christian University were born!
-These two powerhouse institutions now offer over 200 biblically-based classes to over 500 students at Awaken Church campuses across San Diego County each year, reclaiming the secular government’s cradle-to-grave indoctrination and replacing it with a Kingdom-based, future-minded education.
+These two powerhouse institutions now offer over 200 biblically-based classes to over 700 students at Awaken Church campuses across San Diego County (with another 300 students at four other churches), reclaiming the secular government’s cradle-to-grave indoctrination and replacing it with a Kingdom-based, future-minded education.

 Dr. Dunne is passionate about the transformative power of Christian education, the primacy of the local church, and the stable family as the cornerstone of healthy culture.
 She is an expert in Gen Z educational methodology and psychosocial development as well as an advocate of education reform and family discipleship.
 She is the author of several books, including The Multigenerational Marketplace, a guide to utilizing Christian communication competencies in the workplace, The Science of Social Influence, a primer on media’s insidious influence on identity, and Relating through the Lifespan, a Christian perspective on lifespan development and intergenerational mentoring.
 Her podcast The Communication Architect is available on iTunes and Spotify, and her weekly radio show, MindsetMatters, can be heard every Saturday at 11pm on KPraise Radio.